csdms/ivy/lessons/git/git-single-user-project.md

 (with fewer than 20 percent of the available `git` subcommands, defying Pareto's principle!).

-<a name="git-fn1">1</a>: The catch here is that none of these are necessarily single-user projects;
-all could involve collaboration.
-In fact,
-it may be best to think of any single-user project as a simple case of a collaborative project.
-We'll cover collaborative projects next.

 This table summarizes `git` concepts covered in this section:

 | Concept      | Description